 - Child Find

 - Identification and assessment

 - Initial assessment

 - Development of the initial IEP (for students residing within the PVUSD boundaries)

 - Development of an Individualized Service Plan (ISP) if the child remains in a non-profit private school

-- Annual notification to review student progress and the continued availability of special education services
+- □ Annual notification to review student progress and the continued availability of special education services

-- Reassessment at least every three years
+- □ Reassessment at least every three years

-- Information, resources, interventions, and instructional supports related to the student's disability
+- □ Information, resources, interventions, and instructional supports related to the student's disability

 - Professional development opportunities for private school teachers and administrators

 - Parent training opportunities

-- Written Notice of Procedural Safeguards
+- □ Written Notice of Procedural Safeguards

 The IEP participants described earlier must meet to develop an Individualized Services Plan (ISP) for each private school student.
 In addition, staff must ensure that a representative of the religious or other private school is invited to attend each meeting.
 If the representative cannot attend, PVUSD must use other methods to ensure participation by the religious or other private school, including individual or conference telephone calls and written input.
 PVUSD must invite parents to review the ISP on an annual basis.
 A representative of the private school must be invited to participate if a meeting is requested.
-Students eligible for special education services must be evaluated every three years to determine the continued existence of a disability and the need for special education and related services.
+Students eligible for special education services must be evaluated every <a href="telephone-calls-individual-indiv